joelhawksley/identity/components/slides.md

 # [fit] new crop of client-side JavaScript or native applications

-^ new crop of client-side JavaScript or native applications
+^ new crop of client-side JavaScript or native applications that

 ---